browser icon

 Located in the Land Park area, Freeport Bakery is THE PLACE to go for excellent cakes.
 The Blackout Cake is my choice.
 Mmmmm… They also make great pastries and offer custom cake decorating.
 People travel far and wide for a Freeport Bakery cake.

-Barrio is a cafe in South Land Park on 35th Ave that offers delicious coffee and pastries, but also full meals that include quiche, burritos, sandwiches, salads, empanadas and pizza.
-I’m partial to their cinnamon roll croissant.
+Venus Taproom (formerly Barrio Cafe) is a spot in South Land Park on 35th Ave that offers delicious coffee and pastries, but also full meals that include quiche, burritos, sandwiches, salads, empanadas and pizza.
+I’m partial to their cinnamon roll croissant, called “The Best Thing Ever”.
 They’re amazingly delicious!

 Coffee Republic